EdgeOL: Efficient in-situ Online Learning on Edge Devices: EdgeOL Design

 \subsection{Utilizing Unlabeled Data}

-It is possible that only a portion of the streaming-in training data is labeled, while another portion arrives without labels, posing a challenge for traditional supervised fine-tuning processes.
-In this case, the model fine-tuning paradigm has to shift from supervised learning to semi-supervised learning.
-Specifically, in each fine-tuning round, the model is firstly fine-tuned using unlabeled data via self-supervised learning methods~\cite{chen2020simple, he2020momentum, chen2021exploring} to improve the feature extraction ability of the model.
-In our design, we adopt the widely used self-supervised learning approach SimSiam~\cite{chen2021exploring}.
-It augments an input image into two different views, uses these two views as a pair of inputs for the model, and then trains the model by maximizing the similarity of the final outputs of these two views.
-After that, the model is fine-tuned by traditional supervised learning using the labeled data to improve the model's performance in the target task (e.g., image classification for a particular dataset).
+It is possible that a portion of the streaming-in training data arrives without labels, posing a challenge for traditional supervised fine-tuning processes.
+To address this issue and fine-tune the model in this case, {\tt EdgeOL} adopts a semi-supervised learning technique~\cite{chapelle2009semi} to make use of both labeled and unlabeled data.
+In each fine-tuning round, {\tt EdgeOL} first fine-tunes the model using unlabeled data via the self-supervised learning~\cite{chen2020simple} to improve the feature extraction ability of the model.
+Then, {\tt EdgeOL} fine-tunes the model by supervised learning using the labeled data to improve the model's performance in the target task (e.g., image classification for a particular dataset).
+This approach ensures {\tt EdgeOL}'s robust performance and adaptability.